-Although not every QR code is shaped like a perfect square, they're most often found looking like the image above -- with varying patterns displayed inside.
-You'll often find them on direct mail, signage, billboards, and even commercials where you can quickly scan the code on the screen using your phone.
+Not every QR code is shaped like a perfect square.
+Sometimes they have unique patterns, colors, and logos displayed inside.
+You'll find them in non-digital spaces like direct mail, signage, billboards, and even TV shows where you can scan the code on the screen using your phone.

 QR Codes vs. Barcodes